Pzugatti/House-Price-Prediction/README.md

 * The ordinal variables have been label encoding by converting a string into an ordered number.
 * All year type variable's value converted into year interval.
 For instance: original = 1995 -> year interval = 23 = 2018 - 1995
 * Lastly, all the data transformed into dummy values.
+* The testing data-set go through the similar process as training data-set (e.g data transformation, remove weak features and etc.)

 ## Model training